-Evergy should have also modeled power purchase agreements (PPAs) in its IRP, rather than assume that all new resources were built by the Company, and therefore put into ratebase.27 The Company has issued requests for proposals in the past and is likely to do so in the future.
-It is unrealistic to ignore the option that a third-party could build (and possibly operate) replacement resources in the future.
-Unfortunately, by failing to model PPAs, Evergy has failed to adhere to the IRP rule's goal of including plans with "substantively different mixes of supplyside resources," as well as their "robustness under a broad range of conditions."28 This approach also harms the Company's ability to minimize costs for utility customers.
+Evergy should have also modeled PPAs in its IRP, rather than assume that all new resources were built by the Company, and therefore put into rate base.33 The Company has issued requests for proposals in the past and is likely to do so in the future.
+It is unrealistic to 32 33 Company's response to Sierra Club Data Request 5-4.

+ignore the option that a third-party could build (and possibly operate) replacement resources in the future.
+Unfortunately, by failing to model PPAs, Evergy has failed to test the "flexibility and robustness of an optimal portfolio"34 because such valid options were withheld from consideration.
+This approach also harms the Company's ability to find the lowest cost and reasonable plan for utility customers.
 Evergy's assumption that new renewable resources were all self-build is disadvantageous in calculating the portfolios' net present value.
-A PPA is typically structured on a levelized cost basis, sometimes with a percentage escalation, whereas a self-build resource would have much higher costs in earlier years than in later years due to the decreasing ratebase and rate of return.
-In addition, PPAs can take quicker advantage of tax credits, such as the ITC for solar and solar-battery hybrids (not modeled by Evergy, as discussed below), whereas Evergy assumes that the credits are spread over the 30-year project life.29 The Company's approach falsely understates the tax credit impact for non-utility builds.30 In order to capture a more realistic procurement of
+A PPA is typically structured on a levelized cost basis, sometimes with a percentage escalation, whereas a self-build resource would have much higher costs in earlier years than in later years due to the decreasing rate base and rate of return.
+In addition, PPAs can take quicker advantage of tax credits, such as the ITC for solar and solar-battery hybrids (not modeled by Evergy, as discussed below), whereas Evergy assumes that the credits are spread over the 30-year project life.35 The Company's approach unreasonably understates the tax credit impact for non-utility builds.36 In order to capture a more realistic procurement of future PPAs, Evergy should structure some of the new resources in its model-whereas currently it is overstating the costs of these resources to customers.
+The failure to adequately assess alternatives to owning new resources resulted in an IRP that fails to identify the portfolio of resources that meets customer requirements at the lowest reasonable cost.
+To remedy this deficiency, Evergy should model at least some new resources as PPAs, particularly renewable PPAs for which the Company is more likely to avail itself in the future.
+For solar and solar-hybrids, the Company should assume that the ITC is immediately built 34 IRP Framework, Att.
+A, page 1.

-27 Company's response to Sierra Club Data Request 1.8.
+35 Company's response to Sierra Club Data Request 5-3.